 Often a large proportion of peoples headaches are resolved within 4-6 treatments sessions and then it is up to you to follow advice and self-management exercises to keep them away!

-If you are sick of putting up with headaches, book in to see Shaun or one of the team for a thorough initial assessment and say goodbye to head pain.
+If you are sick of putting up with headaches, book in to see Shaun, who has trained under Dean Watson for a thorough initial assessment and say goodbye to head pain.